elastos/Elastos/SPV/README.md

 ```
 {
   "PrintLevel": 4,
-  "Magic": 7630401,
   "SeedList": [
     "127.0.0.1:20338"
   ]
 }
 ```
 > `PrintLevel` is to control which level of messages can be print out on the console, levels are 0~5, the higher level print out more messages, if set `PrintLevel` to 5 or greater, logs will be save to file.

-> `Magic` is the identify number of the peer to peer network, peers in the same network should be using the same Magic number.

 > `SeedList` is the seed peer addresses in the peer to peer network, SPV service will connect to the peer to peer network through these seed peers.